TrueFit/CashRegister/README.md

 Here are a couple of thoughts about the domain that could influence your response:

-* What might happen if the client needs to change the random divisor?
+* What might happen if the client needs to change the random divisor? basically would contact me so that I can make the change to the number that is after the modulus
 * What might happen if the client needs to add another special case (like the random twist)?
+They would contact me so that I would get the requirements and to add a new function to the Moneys object.
 * What might happen if sales closes a new client in France?
+I would need to add the new denominations to whatever they may be.

+I will add an explanation of my project.
+I approached this on the possibility that this needs to be demo-ed so I used MVC.
+It is easy as well as the logic is easily transferred to bigger solutions such as an api and perhaps a front end but it is pretty basic and can be easily moved.

+So given that it is an MVC project just start it from the sln file it should start from there.
+Just click the iis button from the start up ui in Visual Studio.